Tortuga Island - More Than Just A Tropical Beach

 It is a tropical dry forest with high temperatures and very low precipitation.

-The highest point on the island is at 564 ft (172 m) above sea level.
+The highest point on the island is 564 ft (172 m) above sea level.
 From there you can overlook the gorgeous Pacific Ocean and Curu National Park (located on the mainland).

 Alcatraz Island across the strait.

-The beach as seen from the top.
+The beach is seen from the top.

 My other posts from Costa Rica: